MichaelCurrin/nested-jekyll-menus/README.md

 Another approach would be to generate a menu as a config file.
 Or to generate a table of contents of the entire site - which can work in a nested navbar or a sidebar.
 But it can get overwhelming if there are many levels.

+## Remote setup

+Fork the repo to your repos.

+Go to Settings.

+Turn on Github Pages setting.

+Visit the given URL.

 ## Installation

 Install Ruby and Bundler.